Lincoln Brewster: Biography

-While working on his own self-titled album (with producer Paul Mills), Brewster worked with label-mate Darrell Evans, contributing vocals, guitar and co-writing on Evans' Freedom project.
-He also spent some time on the road, touring with Michael W. Smith during Smith's 1998 Live the Life tour.
+While working on his self-titled album (with producer Paul Mills), Brewster worked with label-mate Darrell Evans, contributing vocals, guitar, and co-writing on Evans' Freedom project.
+Brewster performed with Michael W. Smith during Smith's 1998 Live the Life tour.
 Brewster's second album, Live to Worship (produced by Jeff Quimby and co-produced by Brewster), was released in 2000.
-According to his biography in his official website, "Lincoln now combines his talents and determination to record songs that will minister to a new generation of believers."
+According to his biography on his official website, "Lincoln now combines his talents and determination to record songs that will minister to a new generation of believers."
 Brewster's album, Today Is the Day, was released on September 23, 2008.
 The album's first released single, was the title track "Today Is the Day".

-On September 22, 2009, Brewster released a deluxe edition of Today Is the Day consisting of a CD with same songs as Today Is the Day as well as a and DVD containing two music videos, a few song stories and a part of his instructional video.

-Brewster released his latest project, Real Life, on September 28, 2010.
-The record is packed full of upbeat, contemporary worship tracks such as "Best Days" and the optimistic "Reaching For You".
+On September 22, 2009, Brewster released a deluxe edition of Today Is the Day consisting of a CD with the same songs as Today Is the Day as well as a DVD containing two music videos, a few song stories, and a part of his instructional video.
+He released his latest project, Real Life, on September 28, 2010.
+The record features upbeat, contemporary worship tracks such as "Best Days" and the optimistic "Reaching For You".
 It also includes contemplative radio-ready songs such as the title track "Real Life", and the rhythmic "Whom Shall I Fear".

 In 2012, Brewster released his first Christmas album, Joy to the World.
 A deluxe edition was released on November 5, 2013, with seven new tracks and an additional DVD.

 In 2014 Brewster released Oxygen, his ninth studio album after signing with Integrity Music after 15 years.
-He called the album a "new sound", which explained the album's high sense of modern pop music with of course a lot of guitar riffs and solos.
+He said the music had a "new sound", which explained the album's high sense of modern pop music with many riffs and guitar solos.
 In 2015, Lincoln Brewster released his first rendition of "The Star-Spangled Banner" as a surprise on the USA's Independence Day holiday.
 He was a part of the Winter Jam Tour 2015 West Coast.

-His most recent releases include God of the Impossible in 2018, A Mostly Acoustic Christmas in 2019, and Perfect Love in 2021.
+His most recent releases are God of the Impossible in 2018, A Mostly Acoustic Christmas in 2019, and Perfect Love in 2021.

 Equipment

-Brewster primarily uses two different 57 reissue Fender Stratocasters with DiMarzio pickups, one with Aztec Gold finish on an ash body, the other on a three-color sunburst finish with an Alder body, both with maple fingerboards and necks.
+Brewster primarily uses two different 1957 specification reissue Fender Stratocasters with DiMarzio pickups, one with Aztec Gold finish and the other with pearl Olympic white finish with both having an Ash body and maple fingerboard and neck.
+They have vintage looking tuners that are actually locking and a special active mid-boost circuit so that the single coil pickups can be made to sounds more like PAF humbuckers.
 Fender released his Artist signature model Stratocaster in August 2019.

 Brewster achieves his live tone solely from a Line 6 POD HD500 unit.
 He occasionally uses a provided amp for stage noise only and goes direct to the PA system with the floor POD.

-Brewster also uses a Kemper profiling amplifier live and in his home studio.
-He recently stated in a live Facebook video that he recorded "No One Like Our God (One Take)" on the Line 6 Helix Native program directly from his guitar.
+Brewster also uses a Kemper Profiler amplifier live and in his home studio.
+He recently said in a live Facebook video that he recorded "No One Like Our God (One Take)" on the Line 6 Helix Native program directly from his guitar.